eriknh/eriknh.github.io/_posts/2019-12-25-ironman-arizona-2019-race-report.markdown

 Before we get too far into this, I want to thank my wife who had to wait for me to finish a workout on many occasions.
 My bike ride would take too long or the swims would run into 2 hour sessions; though she reminded me occasionally that I was late (which I often am), she made getting through the training and eventual event a dream.
 I could not have done it without her.
 She is also really good at the following things:

 1. Tolerating me because I am mostly an irresponsible child deep down.
-2. Reminding you that a day off is a good thing and do not feel bad about it.
+2. Reminding you that a day off is a good thing and to not feel bad about it.
 3. Being a great sherpa-wife-teammate-badass.
 4. Gauze wrapping and taping my road rash.
 5. Loving me for who I am.